Application Process

 7. IRS 501(c)(3) determination letter

-8. The organization's financial statements for the most recent
+8. The organization's financial statements for the most recent two years

 9. Funds raised or expected from other sources